makevoid/thorrents/README.md

     rackup

-to boot it in development mode, that uses thorrents.com JSON api to proxy the results.
+to boot it in development mode (your host will need to have access TPB).

 enjoy!